Anderson localization effects on doped Hubbard model: Conclusion

 \section{Conclusion}

-In this work, we have solved the Anderson-Hubbard model in the doped case by using the combination of Dynamical Mean Field Theory and Typical Medium Theory.
+In this work, we solved the Anderson-Hubbard model in the doped case by using the combination of Dynamical Mean Field Theory and Typical Medium Theory.
 The former describes the Mott transition, while the latter takes into account Anderson localization effects.
-We have built the disorder versus doping phase diagram for three values of $U$: $U=1$, $U=2$, and $U=3$, in units of the clean, non-interacting bandwidth.
-For any interaction we observe an Anderson-Mott insulating phase similar to the one that exists at half-filling.
-It presents a V-shaped DOS around the Fermi level, which we show to be related to the presence of empty sites in the system.
-As doping (and thus the number of carriers in the system) increases, the empty sites that exist at small doping become occupied; as a consequence, the V-shaped DOS is no more observed.
-In addition, when the electronic interaction becomes stronger, the region without a V-shaped DOS increases.
-For $U=3$, a large part of the disorder versus doping phase diagram corresponds to an Anderson-Mott insulator without the presence of a V-shaped DOS close to the Fermi level.
-When there is a large number of electrons, the system is strongly influenced by the combined effect of disorder, interaction, and doping to form an insulator.
+We built the disorder versus doping phase diagram for three values of $U$: $U=1$, $U=2$, and $U=3$, in units of the clean, non-interacting bandwidth.
+For any interaction, there is a region of the phase diagram where we observe an Anderson-Mott insulator similar to the one that exists at half-filling, with the presence of empty sites in the system (AMI-0).
+As doping (and thus the number of carriers in the system) increases, the empty sites that exist at small doping become occupied, giving rise to a different Anderson-Mott insulator (AMI).
+When the electronic interaction becomes stronger, the AMI wedges between the metallic phase and the AMI-0, occupying large part of the phase diagram in the strongly correlated regime, for $U=3$.
+This is a consequence of the fact that the disorder-driven MIT takes place for a much smaller disorder strength in the doped, strongly correlated regime than in the weakly correlated regime or at half-filling.
+An intermediate behavior should appear in the intermediate correlated regime, with the critical disorder $W_c$ monotonically decreasing with doping, as portrayed in the phase diagram (Fig.~\ref{fig:WxdopingHU}) for $U=2$.

+Upon doping, the properties of the system are therefore strongly determined by the combined effect of disorder, interaction, and doping to form an insulator presenting at the same time Anderson and Mott-Hubbard features.
+The evolution of the phase diagram as a function of disorder and doping, that we presented in this work from the weak to strongly correlated regime, should determine the universal properties of the disorder-driven MIT.